joescars/gsheet-notify/README.md

 # Google Spreadsheet Cell Monitor

-This application monitors a specific cell (D19) in a Google Spreadsheet for the word "Departed" and can send notifications when detected.
-It provides a web interface to start/stop monitoring and check status.
+This application monitors a specific cell (D19) in a Google Spreadsheet for the word "Departed" and sends notifications when detected.
+It provides a web interface to start/stop monitoring, check status, and view the history of cell values.

+## Features

+- **Real-time Monitoring**: Checks a specific cell in a Google Spreadsheet at configurable intervals
+- **Notifications**: Sends push notifications via ntfy.sh when "Departed" is detected
+- **Web Interface**: User-friendly web UI to control monitoring and view status
+- **History Tracking**: Maintains a log of all status changes
+- **Configurable**: Settings can be changed via config file or environment variables
+- **Modular Design**: Well-organized codebase for easy maintenance and extension

 ## Prerequisites

-- Raspberry Pi (any model with network connectivity)
+- Raspberry Pi (any model with network connectivity) or any computer with Python
-- Raspberry Pi OS installed and configured
+- Raspberry Pi OS or other compatible OS installed and configured
 - Internet connection
 - Google Cloud Platform account with API key for Google Sheets API
 - Python 3.6 or higher